Daylight redirecting film: Manufacture

 Daylight redirecting film is made of acrylic on a flexible polyester backing, one side coated with a pressure-sensitive adhesive (to make it peel-and-stick).

 There are two types of film.
 Some film is moulded with tiny triangular prisms, making a flexible peel-and-stick miniature prismatic panel.
 The prisms are joined at the edges into a sheet.
 A prism sheet is somewhat like a linear Fresnel lens, but each ridge may be identical.
-Unlike a Fresnel lens, the light is not intended to be focused, but used for anidolic lighting.
+Unlike a Fresnel lens, the light is not intended to be focused but used for anidolic lighting.

-Other film is moulded with thin near-horizontal voids protruding into or through the acrylic; the slits reflect light hitting their top surfaces upwards.
+Another film is moulded with thin near-horizontal voids protruding into or through the acrylic; the slits reflect light hitting their top surfaces upwards.
 Refraction is minimized, to avoid colouring the light.

 The slit-based films are more transparent (both are translucent), but when the sun is high, they tend to send the light up at the ceiling, not deeper into the room.
 Prism-based films are translucent rather than transparent, but offer finer control over the direction of the outgoing light beam; the film can be made in a variety of prism shapes to refract light by a variety of angles.
 Prism-based films are a lighter modern version of glass prism tiles.

 Daylight redirecting window film was initially made of one redirecting film and one glare-reducing diffusing film, often located on different interior surfaces of a double-glazed window, but integrated single films are now available.